AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/configure-mbi-connection-for-cloud-starter-projects.md

     There is some information you will need to gather before you can connect your database for the third step in the onboarding flow.
 You will be filling in the Connect your database page in step 9.

-1. Create a dedicated MBI user.
+1. Create a dedicated Commerce Intelligence user.

     * Create a new user on accounts.magento.com.
     * Why a new user?
-Magento BI needs a user added to the project to continuously fetch new data to be transferred to the account's MBI data warehouse.
+Adobe Commerce Intelligence needs a user added to the project to continuously fetch new data to be transferred to the account's Commerce Intelligence data warehouse.
 This user will serve as that connection.
 Adding this user to the project will come in Step 4.
-    * The reason for having a dedicated MBI user is to prevent the added user from inadvertently being deactivated or deleted and stopping the MBI connection.
+    * The reason for having a dedicated Commerce Intelligence user is to prevent the added user from inadvertently being deactivated or deleted and stopping the Commerce Intelligence connection.

 1. Add the newly created user to the project's primary environment as a *Contributor*.

     ![Add user as a Contributor](/help/troubleshooting/miscellaneous/assets/contributor_user_mbi.png)

-1. Get your MBI SSH keys.
+1. Get your Commerce Intelligence SSH keys.

-    * Go to the **[!UICONTROL Connect your database]** page of the MBI set up user interface and scroll down to **[!UICONTROL Encryption settings]**.
+    * Go to the **[!UICONTROL Connect your database]** page of the Commerce Intelligence set up user interface and scroll down to **[!UICONTROL Encryption settings]**.
-    * For the field, **[!UICONTROL Encryption Type] choose **[!UICONTROL SSH Tunnel].
+    * For the field, **[!UICONTROL Encryption Type]**, choose **[!UICONTROL SSH Tunnel]**.
     * From the dropdown, you can copy and paste the provided Magento BI Essentials Public Key.

     ![Encryption settings](/help/troubleshooting/miscellaneous/assets/encryption_type_mbi.png)

-1. Add your new Magento BI Essentials Public key to the MBI user created in Step 5.
+1. Add your new Magento BI Essentials Public key to the Commerce Intelligence user created in Step 5.

     * Go to https://accounts.magento.cloud/.
-Sign in with your account log in information for the new MBI user created.
+Sign in with your account login information for the new Commerce Intelligence user created.
 Then go to the **[!UICONTROL Account Settings]** tab.
-    * Scroll down the page and expand the drop down for SSH keys.
+    * Scroll down the page and expand the drop-down for SSH keys.
 Then click **[!UICONTROL Add a public key]**.

     ![Add a public key](/help/troubleshooting/miscellaneous/assets/add_public_key_mbi.png)